Anatomy

 Learn how to apply attachments in your design.

-Put a compact component into a small container like a modal or play book card, because it's designed to fit a small space for optimal usage.
+Put a compact component into a small container like a modal or playbook card, because it's designed to fit a small space for optimal usage.

 UI text guidelines